hoehermann/purple-presage/README.md

 #### On Hold

-* Mark messages as "read" (currently not implemented in back-end, see https://github.com/whisperfish/presage/issues/141).
+* Mark messages as "read".
+This is currently not implemented in back-end, see [#141](https://github.com/whisperfish/presage/issues/141).
 At time of writing, notifications on main device are deleted after answering via linked device.
 So that is working alright.
+* A group chat is only added to the buddy list when receiving a message.
+There seems to be no way to fetch the list of groups from the main device, see [#303](https://github.com/whisperfish/presage/issues/303).

 #### "Contributions Welcome"

 * Configuration option whether to add contacts to buddy list or not
+* Use the hostname (or a user-defined string) as a device name
 * Reasonable generation of C headers and rust constants
-* Stickers, mentions, replies, styles,…
+* Receive stickers, mentions, styles, contact,…
 * Display typing notifications
 * Display receipts (not important)
 * Support for alternative host applications (Spectrum, Bitlbee)
-* Support for adding contacts via phone number
+* Support for adding contact via phone number
-* Support receiving contacts (seems to be a dedicated message type)

 These lists are not exhaustive.

 ### Known Issues

-* Handling errors when sending messages is barely tested.
-* Failing to send an attachment may bring down the entire application.
-* Some message features such as displaying edits do not work reliably, especially on sync messages.
-* Sync messages are less well tested an may be unreliable.
+* Contacts are fetched from the main device only once after linking.
-* Sometimes, the same chat is added to the buddy list more than once.
+* Own name is not transferred to the buddy list and thererfore not resolved in group chats.
+* Information about contact names arrive after the first messages.

 ## Building